-There were 43 members reported without a benefit.
+There were 47 members reported without a benefit.
 If available, we calculated benefits for these members using the reported Average Salary, Credited Service and Termination Date provided.
-If Average Salary was not reported (15 members), we assumed a value of \$45,000.
-There were no members reported without a Termination Date or Credited Service.
+If Average Salary was not reported (18 members), we assumed a value of \$45,000.
+There were no members reported without Credited Service or a Termination Date.